 Teachers in the schools who have washing machines have offered to wash student's clothes.With so many of us having no washing machines or dryers, FEMA set up a laundry center.
 Steve from Northern California drove a tractor trailer to New York from California that is a mobile laundry center.
 Steve usually washes the firefighters clothes when they are battling the fires in California and Oregon.
 But it is a slow time of year, so he came here.
 I bring my clothes there because I don’t want to keep bothering my friends.
 Steve has been working seven days a week.
 The linemen to restore power sleep in trailers in the parking lot of Nassau Coliseum because the hotels are filled with the people who have no home right now.
 The FEMA agent who visited my neighbor, sleeps in his car in a local home depot parking lot because his hotel room is in Manhattan and he can't get here early enough to start his day due to so much traffic.
 The dedication of ordinary people to help us, will never make the news.
 But we New Yorkers, are so grateful.

 Thanksgiving is different this year.
 We can't have it in our own home.
-But like my husband said, we are family and we are together.
+But we are family and we are together.
 Sandy has wreaked havoc on our home, our lives and our finances, and created challenges we never had before.
 Most of my damage is not covered by insurance or FEMA, but it we will figure it out.
 Some people in my community lost their homes, and some in other communities lost much more.
 Nature is a powerful force.
 I never thought I would need the Red Cross, the Salvation Army, or FEMA.
 I never thought I would need so much from others.
 When we get back on our feet, it motivates us that much more to give back.

 Super Storm Sandy Caused Great Devastation

-Long Beach, has had the beach almost completely eroded, four feet of sand landed in some people’s basment and covered the streets inches high, where in winter we would see it as snow.
+Long Beach, has had the beach almost completely eroded, four feet of sand landed in some people’s basement and covered the streets inches high, where in winter we would see it as snow.
 The boardwalk looks like an earthquake hit it.
 It will take years to repair the boardwalk, but the City of Long Beach hopes to repair the beach by Memorial Day.
 People in Long Beach can not even receive their mail at their house, for those that do have a home.
 They have to go ten miles away to the main post office to get their letters.

 My windstorm adjuster, from the insurance company, who is handling my roof damage, came from Georgia.
 She told me the devastation here is greater than she has ever seen in the areas she covers from North Carolina to Florida.
 Katrina was more devastating in life, but there seems to be similarity in property damage.
 A few years ago, I went to New Orleans and toured the devastation they had there.
 I can’t seem to accept that may be our reality right now.
 But each day I hear more stories that make it sound like that.

-Experiencing A Natural Disaster
+Experiencing a Natural Disaster

 With no heat or hot water, things are more difficult.
 Even though we are tired, and cold, and overwhelmed, we are okay.
 We will get through this.
 Like my kids said during the long blackout, our home is filled with more light and warmth, than many homes that have all the conveniences at their fingertips.

 My neighbor, who is a very spiritual and empathetic woman, said to me when this first happened, that she would often read about other people in situations like ours and think, how terrible, as she reached for her warm cup of coffee, turned on the light, perused the internet, and called a friend.
-She said there is such a big difference to read about it, until you are the one experiencing it, and have no ability to do these things.
+She said there is such a big difference to read about it, until you are the one experiencing it and have no ability to do these things.